VeztaVezta

 Real-Time

-Vezta uses Socket.IO for real-time communication between the backend and all connected clients.
-The WebSocket server runs at the /ws namespace and supports 8 channels covering market data, user events, and platform signals.
+Vezta uses Socket.IO for real-time communication between the backend and connected clients.
+The WebSocket server runs at the /ws namespace and exposes channels covering market data, user events, crypto prices, sports state, and platform signals.
+Public channel prefixes (no auth): market:, monitor:, crypto:prices, sports:, weather:.

 Server Configuration